jazzyxgee/jazzyxgee/README.md

 Here you will find my projects readily available for you to see.

 # Technology Used
-I am using typical technology HTML, CSS, and Javascript.
+I am using HTML, CSS, and Javascript.
+Grid and flex used.
+Scrollreveal used.

-# CSS Grid
-A major component used was css grid for this layout.